-Towards the East of the other universities and closest to the city, the Qatar Faculty of Islamic Studies, part of Hamad Bin Khalifa University, basically consists of several huge white blobs with two tilted spikes, the minarets of the stunning University Mosque.
-It is not only the most daring and unconventionally built mosque we have ever seen, but one of the most impressive examples of contemporary religious architecture in general that we have visited.
+Quite clearly, this is not only the most daring and unconventionally built mosque we have ever seen, but one of the most impressive examples of contemporary religious architecture in general that we have visited.

-You even get electronic counters instead of rosary beads for use inside the mosque.
+Indeed, you even get electronic counters instead of rosary beads for use inside the mosque.

-See also our related post: Stunning contemporary architecture in Doha
+If you liked this post, see also our related post: Stunning contemporary architecture in Doha